W. C. Fields: Death

+Fields's funeral took place on January 2, 1947, in Glendale, California.
 His cremation, as directed in his will, was delayed pending resolution of an objection filed by Hattie and Claude Fields on religious grounds.
+After a delay of more than two years, Fields's remains were cremated on June 2, 1949, and his ashes interred at the Forest Lawn Memorial Park Cemetery in Glendale.

-They also contested a clause leaving a portion of his estate to establish a "W. C. Fields College for Orphan White Boys and Girls, where no religion of any sort is to be preached".
-After a lengthy period of litigation, his remains were cremated on June 2, 1949, and his ashes interred at the Forest Lawn Memorial Park Cemetery in Glendale.
+Hattie and Claude Fields also contested a clause leaving a portion of his estate to establish a "W. C. Fields College for Orphan White Boys and Girls, where no religion of any sort is to be preached"; a judge disallowed this bequest in December 1949.
+Fields's loyal secretary and executor Magda Michael, intent on carrying out her employer's wishes, fought for the bequest, which was reinstated in December 1950 in the form of a $25,000 donation to "some college in Los Angeles County" to benefit orphans.

+The legal battles waged on, with Hattie Fields ultimately being awarded the bulk of the estate, with payments also made to Carlotta Monti, Fields's siblings Walter and Adele, and Fields's son by Bessie Poole.
+Magda Michael resigned as trustee in 1956, when the residue was nearly exhausted, and the estate of W. C. Fields was finally closed on January 16, 1963, 16 years after his death.

 Gravestone

-A popular bit of Fields folklore maintains that his grave marker is inscribed, "I'd rather be in Philadelphia"—or a close variant thereof.
+It has been said that Fields's grave marker is inscribed, "I'd rather be in Philadelphia".
 The legend originated from a mock epitaph written by Fields for a 1925 Vanity Fair article: "Here Lies / W. C. Fields / I Would Rather Be Living in Philadelphia".
 In reality, his interment marker bears only his stage name and the years of his birth and death.

 Comic persona and style

-He often played a "bumbling hero".
-In 1937, in an article in Motion Picture magazine, Fields analyzed the characters he played:
+Fields often played a "bumbling hero".
+In 1937, in an article in Motion Picture magazine, he analyzed the characters he played: